Super Mario Bros. Wonder Is A Whole New Approach To 2D Mario Games

 During today’s Super Mario Bros.
-Wonder-centric Nintendo Direct, we got to see a new and far more detailed look at the upcoming side-scrolling platformer, bendy pipes and elephantine Mario included.
+Wonder-centric Nintendo Direct, we got to see a new and far more detailed look at the upcoming side-scrolling platformer, including its amazing approach to online play, and how you can now play as a Yoshi carrying an elephant.

 The last trailer was bursting with small details, alongside the new banner features Wonder is adding to the Mario formula.
 Primarily, that’s the Wonder Flower, which when consumed sees Mario and chums sent on quite the trip.
 It sees the world’s objects and obstacles coming to life and animating all around them, in a way you might have expected eating the series’ previous mushrooms could have achieved.

-The Direct also focused on several new playable characters.
-The full roster includes Mario, Luigi, Peach, Daisy, Blue Toad, Yellow Toad, Toadette, green, red, yellow, light-blue, and Nabbit, each of which will play the same, but a few of them have perks that can make things easier for you.
+The Direct went deeper in all these matters, focusing at first on several new playable characters.
+The full roster includes Mario, Luigi, Peach, Daisy, Blue Toad, Yellow Toad, Toadette, green, red, yellow, light-blue, and Nabbit, a few of them with perks that can make things easier for you.
 The Yoshis and Nabbit won’t take damage (but can still die if they fall down a hole), and the Yoshis can float and spit up enemies as is tradition.

 Alongside characters, the Direct put a spotlight on new power-ups, including the previously-revealed elephant transformation, the Bubble Form which lets you blow bubbles that can capture enemies from a distance or act as a moving platform, and the Drill Form that gives your character a drill-adorned helmet that lets you burrow into the ground or ceiling.